bdqnghi/Android-Instrumentation/README.md

 I will make an assumption that the above components are the part that consume significant power in mobile application.
 Thus I will focus to detect which of the above components will consume significant power in a mobile app.

 In general, given an application, we don't know exactly which one of these components will consume signficant power.
 Since we don't have the source code , but we can extract the APK file of any application from the Android phone.
 The APK is just the compiled set of Java byte code , image resources, config resources.
 In this case, we should only care about the Java byte code.
-Since Java byte code is the instruction set of the Java virtual machine  , in Android , it's Dalvik virtual machine , we can use ClassLoader, which is provided by the Java Platform to decompile the Java byte code and, we can put our pre-defined variables, statements into the decompiled code unify it in a new Java object (Instrumentation code) and transforme our new source code to a new APK.
-There are some existed tools that have developed by different research teams around the world , like Soot , GreenAndroid , etc
+Since Java byte code is the instruction set of the Java virtual machine  , in Android , it's Dalvik virtual machine.
+In theory, we can use ClassLoader, which is provided by the Java Platform to decompile the Java byte code and, we can put our pre-defined variables, statements into the decompiled code and unify it in a new Java object (Instrumentation code) and transform our new source code to a new APK.Currently, there are some existed tools that can provide this functions , which are developed by different research teams around the world , like Soot , GreenAndroid , etc

-Based on those assumptions, my proposed solution will be :
+Based on the above assumptions, my proposed solution will be :

 -After extracted the APK, write instrumentation code to inject into APK.
 We can inject some instrumented code like write all of the method called into the log file , for example.